Gaussian semiparametric estimates on the unit sphere: Spherical random fields and angular power spectrum

 \end{condition}

-Condition A seems very mild, as it is basically requiring only some form of regular variation on the tail behavior of the angular power spectrum $C_{l}$ .
-For instance, in the CMB framework the so-called \emph{Sachs-Wolfe} power spectrum (i.e. the leading model for fluctuations of the primordial gravitational potential) takes the form (\ref{reg2}), the spectral index $ \alpha _{0}$ capturing the scale invariance properties of the field itself ($ \alpha _{0}$ is expected to be close to 2 from theoretical considerations, a prediction so far in good agreement with observations, see for instance \cite {dode2004} and \cite{Larson}).
+Condition \ref{A} seems very mild, as it is basically requiring only some form of regular variation on the tail behavior of the angular power spectrum $C_{l}$.
+For instance, in the CMB framework the so-called \textit{Sachs--Wolfe} power spectrum (i.e., the leading model for fluctuations of the primordial gravitational potential) takes the form (\ref{reg2}), the spectral index $ \alpha_{0}$ capturing the scale invariance properties of the field itself ($ \alpha_{0}$ is expected to be close to 2 from theoretical considerations, a~prediction so far in good agreement with observations, see, e.g., \cite{dode2004} and \cite{Larson}).
 For our asymptotic results below, we shall need to strengthen it somewhat; as we shall see, Condition \ref{A1} will turn out to be sufficient to establish a rate of convergence for our estimator, under Condition \ref{A2} we will be able to provide a Law of Large Numbers, while under Condition \ref{A3} our estimates will be shown to be asymptotically Gaussian and centered, thus making statistical inference feasible.
 On the other hand, in Section \ref{narrowband} we shall be able to provide narrow-band estimates with asymptotically centred limiting Gaussian law under Condition \ref{A1}, to the price of a logarithmic term in the rate of convergence.
-Of course, the conditions below are nested, i.e. \ref{A3} implies \ref{A2}, which trivially implies \ref{A1}.
+Of course, the conditions below are nested, that is, Condition \ref{A3} implies Condition~\ref{A2}, which trivially implies Condition~\ref{A1}.\looseness=1 \begin{condition} Condition \ref{A} holds and moreover, $G(l)$ satisfies the smoothness condition